Employment and related matters

 How we can help

-As the scheme payments are statutory it is important that rules of Statutory Sick, Maternity and Paternity Pay are adhered to.
-If you are an employer in the Surrey area we will be more than happy to provide you with assistance or any additional information required.
-Please do not hesitate to contact us at Sole Associates.
+If you are an employer in the Surrey area we will be more than happy to provide you with assistance or any additional information required on recruitment procedures so please do contact us at Sole Associates.